 How are you?, 2018, 2 Channel Video Installation, 18'44''.
-Orania, a white Afrikaner settlement in South Africa, gained global fame for being the ''Neo Apartheid” village, the manifestation of continual racism in South Africa.The work How are you? is based on a visit of the settlement, but utilizes the location only as a reference to racism.
-The situatedness becomes decontextualized through the fragmentation of the documentary footage, How are you? neither provides a narrative about Orania, nor a definition about racism, but instead uses the context to ask the question: Where does racism end, where does it begin?
+Orania, a white Afrikaner settlement in South Africa, gained global fame for being the ''Neo Apartheid” village, the manifestation of continual racism in South Africa.The work How are you? is based on a visit of the settlement, yet, the situatedness becomes decontextualized through the fragmentation of the documentary footage.
+How are you? neither provides a narrative about Orania, nor a definition about racism, but instead uses the context to ask the question: Where does racism end, where does it begin?
 What are the boundaries of the white body, what is its relation, its connection to racism?
-What is the meaning of the white body in racialized system?
-How do I participate in, perpetuate racism through my body, besides my good intentions?

 Al Baba Sweets, 2017.
 Audiovisual work, which is based on 12 interviews with Euroamerican expats living in Beirut.
 The interviews focus on their image of Lebanon and their perceived role in Lebanon.
 In the work single utterances become intermingled to heighten rhetoric patterns of a eurocentric view.
 Begnning with common views on the chaos and beauty of Lebanon, the work relates these to an imagined urgency, the need help and “solve” problems and concurrent expectations of appreciation.